quozd/awesome-dotnet/README.md

 * [Web Markup Minifier](https://github.com/Taritsyn/WebMarkupMin) - .NET library that contains a set of markup minifiers.
 The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.

 ## Misc
-* [.NET Fiddle](https://dotnetfiddle.net/) - Write, compile and run C# code in the browser.
-The C# equivalent of JSFiddle.
-* [CSharp Pad](http://csharppad.com) - A web based C# REPL with awesome code completion.
 * [AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications
 * [BitSharp](https://github.com/pmlyon/BitSharp) - C# Bitcoin Node
-* [CSScript](http://www.csscript.net/) - CS-Script is a CLR based scripting system which usesC# as a programming language.
-CS-Script currently targets Microsoft implementation of CLR (.NET 2.0/3.0/3.5/4.0/4.5) with full support on Mono.
-Comes with many additional features, such as script hosting.
 * [CsvHelper](https://github.com/JoshClose/CsvHelper) - Library to help reading and writing CSV files https://github.com/JoshClose/CsvHelper
 * [FlatMapper](https://github.com/kappy/FlatMapper) - A library to import and export data from and to plain text files in a Linq compatible way.
 * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
 * [Humanizer](https://github.com/Humanizr/Humanizer) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
-* [LINQPad](http://www.linqpad.net) - a C#/VB/F# scratchpad that instantly executes any expression, statement block or program with rich output formatting and a wealth of features.
-Also lets you interactively query databases in LINQ. [$]
 * [Polly](https://github.com/App-vNext/Polly) - Express transient exception handling policies such as Retry, Retry Forever, Wait andRetry or Circuit Breaker in a fluent manner. (.NET 3.5 / 4.0 / 4.5 / PCL / Xamarin)
 * [Rant](https://github.com/TheBerkin/Rant) - The Rant Procedural Text Generation DSL http://berkin.me/rant/
-* [ScriptCS](https://github.com/scriptcs/scriptcs) - Write C# apps with a text editor, nuget and the power of Roslyn!
 * [Shielded](https://github.com/jbakic/Shielded) - Software Transactional Memory (STM) implementation for .NET
 * [TinyMapper](https://github.com/TinyMapper/TinyMapper) - a tiny and quick object mapper for .Net.
-* [Jint](https://github.com/sebastienros/jint) - Javascript interpreter for .NET which provides full ECMA 5.1 compliance and can run on any .NET plaftform.
 * [MSBuild ILMerge task](https://ilmergemsbuild.codeplex.com/) - MSBuild ILMerge task is a NuGet package allows you to use the famous ILMerge utility in automated builds and/or Visual Studio projects.
 * [ReactJS.NET](https://github.com/reactjs/React.NET) - ReactJS.NET is a library that makes it easier to use Babel along with Facebook's React and JSX from C#.
 * [Edge.js](https://github.com/tjanczuk/edge) - Run .NET and Node.js code in-process on Windows, MacOS, and Linux